VA Loan Limit Calculator

 VA Loan Limit Basics

 VA home loan program guidelines do not technically apply loan limits but rather establish a maximum amount of a loan that the VA guarantees, which effectively caps the mortgage amount for most VA borrowers.
 In short, the VA guarantees 25% of your loan as long as it is below the VA loan limit.
 The guarantee protects lenders in the event you default on your loan.
 If your loan amount exceeds the VA loan limit then the VA only guarantees 25% of the loan amount up to the loan limit and does not guarantee any portion of the loan that exceeds the loan limit.
 VA loan limits vary by county and geography.
-There is one set of loan limits for the 48 contiguous United States, Washington D.C. and Puerto Rico and a higher set of loan limits for Alaska, Hawaii, Guam and the U.S. Virgin Islands.
-In the contiguous U.S., Washington D.C. and Puerto Rico, VA loan limits range from $453,100 to $679,650 in counties with a higher cost of living and housing prices.
-In Alaska, Hawaii, Guam and the U.S. Virgin Islands VA loan limits range from $679,650 to $1,019,475 for high cost counties.
+In the contiguous U.S., Washington D.C. and Puerto Rico, VA loan limits range from $484,350 to $726,525 in counties with a higher cost of living and housing prices.
+In Alaska, Hawaii, Guam and the U.S. Virgin Islands the VA loan limit is $726,525.
 Given the variation in loan limits, we recommend that you use our VA Loan Limit Calculator to determine the limit for your specific county.

 Your VA Loan Amount Can Be Greater that the VA Loan Limit